« View All Posts

 Owner-operators in the top ten percent can make anywhere between $180,000 and $350,000 per year when they partner with top-paying trucking carriers.

-Your salary as a truck driver is dependent upon several factors.
-To imagine it, compare it to positions that rely on commission, like sales.
-Salespeople may make a base salary, but their earning potential increases based upon how many sales they complete each month or quarter.
+Your pay as a truck driver is dependent upon several factors.
+For example, compare it to positions that rely on commission, like sales.
+Salespeople may make a base salary, but their earning potential increases based on how many sales they complete in a set period.

 Type of Driver

-OTR drivers may be classified as a company driver, lease driver or owner-operator, with company drivers typically at the lower end of the income scale and owner-operators at the higher end of the scale.
+OTR drivers may be classified as company drivers, lease drivers, or owner-operators, with company drivers typically at the lower end of the income scale and owner-operators at the higher end of the scale.

 Company drivers are employees of the trucking carrier.
 As such, the company takes care of them and they receive company-sponsored benefits, like insurance and retirement accounts.

 Company drivers have far less risk as compared to lease drivers and owner-operators.
-The company provides them stability whether freight prices are high or low.
+The company provides them with more stability no matter what freight prices are.

 As a result, these drivers don’t make as much money on each load they haul when compared to lease drivers or owner-operators.